jBouyoud/poc-hbase-coprocessor/README.md

    An exception (other than IOException) bring down region server.

 1. can break down the cluster in case of bad request
-  Client retry mecanism (this is good) can propagate a fail
+  Client retry mecanism (this is good) can propagate a fail and consume resources for nothing

 1. hog a lot of memory/CPU
    Coprocessors are executed in the RegionServer JVM.